Becoming You With Julie

 • Chocolate Matcha Smoothie in a glass.

-Chocolate Matcha Smoothie
+Chocolate Matcha Protein Shake

 I can’t wait for you to try this recipe!
 If you make it, tag @becomingyouwithjulie on Instagram — I’d love to see yours!
 And if you have a sec, a quick comment or rating helps more than you know.
 Thanks so much for being here! 💛